 - 3 tablespoons confectioners’ sugar

-- 2 8 oz cans crushed pineapple, drained as much as possible
+- 2 (8 oz) cans crushed pineapple, well drained

 - 4 ounces (1 stick) unsalted butter, softened